barroqt/scribe-7wonders/backend/README.md

    - Select "Deploy from GitHub repo"
    - Connect your GitHub account and select this repository

+3. Add a PostgreSQL database:
+   - In your Railway project, click "+ New"
+   - Select "Database"
+   - Choose "PostgreSQL"

-3. Configure environment variables:
+4. Configure environment variables:
    In the Railway dashboard, go to your project settings and add these environment variables:
-   - `FRONTEND_URL` - Your frontend URL (for CORS)
    - `NODE_ENV` - Set to "production"
+   - `FRONTEND_URL` - Your frontend URL (for CORS, optional if serving frontend from backend)
+   - `DATABASE_URL` - This will be automatically set by Railway when you add the PostgreSQL database

-4. Deploy:
+5. Deploy:
    Railway will automatically deploy your application.
 The deployment URL will be available in the dashboard.

 ### Environment Variables for Deployment

 Make sure to set these environment variables in your deployment environment:
+- `NODE_ENV` - Should be set to "production" for Railway deployment
-- `FRONTEND_URL` - Your frontend URL (for CORS)
+- `FRONTEND_URL` - Your frontend URL (for CORS, optional if serving frontend from backend)
+- `DATABASE_URL` - Set automatically by Railway when you add PostgreSQL database

+## Development

+For local development, the backend uses a file-based database (`data.json`) for simplicity.
+In production, it uses PostgreSQL.

+The frontend is served by the backend in production but runs on a separate development server (Vite) during development.